AstroMined/debtonator/docs/custom_instructions.md

 1. ✓ Memory Bank files updated with recent changes
 2. ✓ Version information updated in all required locations
 3. ✓ CHANGELOG.md updated with appropriate entries
-4. ✓ Commit message prepared with all required elements
+4. ✓ Commit message prepared with all required elements and presented in a code block

 ## Project Intelligence (.clinerules)